gghidoni/livewire-async-select/docs-src/guide/authentication.md

 #### Middleware Not Authenticating

-- Ensure middleware is registered in `bootstrap/app.php` (Laravel 11+) or `App\Http\Kernel.php` (Laravel 10)
+- The `async-auth` middleware is automatically registered - no manual setup needed
-- Verify middleware is applied to the route
+- Verify middleware is applied to the route: `Route::middleware(['async-auth'])`
-- Check that the token is being sent in the `X-Internal-User` header
+- Check that the token is being sent in the `X-Internal-User` header (if using internal auth)
 - Verify the secret matches between token generation and verification
+- If no internal header is present, `async-auth` works exactly like `auth` middleware

 #### Authorization Header Removed